MiaoDX/arduino_stuff/raspberryPi/README.md

 ```

 The newer version has some specific configuration, which are not so necessary, we can stick to our old knowledge as above.

+> NOTE(this is not repeatable): I failed to connect to the wireless network directly after the IP is set, I recovered the `/etc/network/interfaces` and use configuration below to connect to the network first, and then set the static IP makes the trick.
+So, maybe: connect to wireless (without static IP) -> set static IP -> ~~delete the wireless configuration in `/etc/wpa_supplicant/wpa_supplicant.conf`~~.

 Newer one (2017), [https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) to add wireless password and ssid.